ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of 'well-meaning' disasters.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why optimism blinds people to consequences.

 ---